 The Taught MLitt in Ethnology and Folklore is the only degree programme of its kind in the UK.
-It aims to develop a broad-based understanding of how the disciplines of Ethnology, Folklore, and Ethnomusicology evolved, and offers an introduction to the major genres of study – including material culture, custom and belief, music and song, oral narrative, childlore and games, sports and pastimes – with special emphasis on culture and tradition in the Scottish context.
+Students gain a broad-based understanding of how the disciplines of Ethnology, Folklore, and Ethnomusicology have evolved and learn about the major genres of study, including music and song, folk narrative, custom and belief, material culture, childlore and games, sports and pastimes, and more.
+This is presented with an emphasis on culture and tradition in the Scottish context, but the skills gained allow students to apply their disciplinary knowledge to contexts outwith Scotland, as well.

-In addition to the four core taught courses, students complete a fieldwork-based dissertation, attend a week-long Field School at the beginning of the academic year, a further five-day trip in the spring term, take part in regular fieldwork exercises, and develop practical skills in archiving, and audio and video creation and editing.
+In addition to the four core taught courses, students complete a fieldwork-based dissertation, attend a week-long Field School at the beginning of the academic year, take part in regular fieldwork exercises, and develop practical skills in archiving, and audio and video creation and editing.

 The Taught MLitt in Ethnology and Folklore

-- offers the possibility of internships during term time;
+- offers the possibility of work placement during term time;

 - develops practical skills in recording and editing audio and video;